Whale Safe Fisheries

 News and Updates

-The Director of CDFW conducted a risk assessment on May 31, 2023 and is continuing the management actions currently in place for the commercial and recreational fisheries.
-Fishing Zones 1 and 2 remain open for commercial fishing under a Fleet Advisory and 30-fathom depth restriction.
-The recreational fishery remains open statewide, with a trap prohibition in place for Fishing Zones 3-6.
-All documents are available under the 2022-23 Season section of the Risk Assessment tab.
+The Director of CDFW conducted a risk assessment on March 13, 2024, and is continuing the 50 percent Gear Reduction in the commercial fishery in Fishing Zones 3-6 and continuing the Fleet Advisory for both the commercial and recreational Dungeness crab fisheries.
+All documents are available under the 2023-24 Season section of the Risk Assessment tab.